-Because TaskForce is designed to sustain 12+ imaging sessions with the cumulative throughput of 15 TB/hour and the system handles enormous amounts of data, we made sure to back its smooth and accurate operation with the best hardware.
-That’s why our engineers enhanced the reliability of TaskForce with ECC memory to avoid even the tiniest chance of data corruption during imaging, hashing, wiping, etc.
+Because TaskForce is able to sustain 12+ imaging sessions with the cumulative throughput of 15 TB/hour and the system handles enormous amounts of data, we made sure to back its smooth and accurate operation with the best hardware.
+That’s why our engineers enhanced the reliability of TaskForce with ECC memory.
+It helps avoid even the tiniest chance of data corruption during imaging, hashing, wiping, etc.

 Here is what the ECC RAM module we install in Atola TaskForce looks like:

 To ensure that your image is acquired and hashed correctly, TaskForce’s ECC RAM does the following:

 - Automatically corrects 1-bit errors and saves you from data corruption

 - Logs 2-bit errors in BIOS.
 A 2-bit error is an extremely rare case when two 1-bit errors happen in the same byte at the same time.
 While ECC RAM cannot correct a 2-bit error, you can find the event in the BIOS log with a timestamp